kgozd/SpotifyCrawlerProject/README.md

 # SpotifyCrawlerProject

-This Python project project is an appliction which conencts with Spotify API and browse artists, albums and songs statitstics.
-For best expierience I recommend to use Python 3.11 *(or higher) version.
-## Requirements
+This Python project is an application that connects to the Spotify API to browse artists, albums, and song statistics.
+Additionally, it allows you to compare songs from a specific album based on attributes like danceability, duration, and more.
+You can also export the comparison results as charts in PNG format
 To run application after downloading project from repository you should:

 - Install Python 3.11 or higher